Mets' Lindor homers after surprise visit from mom

 NEW YORK (AP) — Francisco Lindor homered after being surprised by his mom’s first visit to see him at Citi Field, Pete Alonso slugged a grand slam during an eventful sixth inning and the New York Mets beat the Miami Marlins 10-4 Friday night.

-Lindor pointed to his family in the suites after hitting a three-run homer in the first inning off Pablo López (4-3).
+Lindor yelled as he rounded the bases during his three-run homer in the first inning off Pablo López (4-3) before pointing to his family in the suites after he crossed home plate.

+“Those are moments — I got emotional when he hit his home run, I could tell he was too, to see her son do that tonight,” Mets manager Buck Showalter said.

+Lindor robbed Willians Astudillo and Jazz Chisholm Jr. of hits in the second and third innings.

 The Puerto Rican star was later hit by two pitches — including one with the bases loaded.
 The oft-plunked Mets were stuck four times, pushing their major league-leading total to 49.